Research Interests

 Current Areas of Study

 We aim to solve long-standing challenges in organic synthesis and catalysis.
-Our research interests focus on selective, catalytic transformations and the synthesis of molecules of interest.
+Our interests focus on selective, catalytic transformations that can be applied to create new light-responsive small molecules and medicines.

 Synthesis

 Challenges in target-oriented synthesis point out gaps in our current methodologies and, as a result, provide a strong foundation for chemical creativity.
 Molecules of interest include: materials, agrochemicals, pharmaceuticals, and natural products.
-Of particular interest are photoswitchable molecules and applications therein.
+Of particular interest are photoswitchable molecules and small molecule therapeutics.